-Some colleges have single choice early action plans that allow students to apply early action to just that school, but candidates may not apply early (either early action or early decision) to any other college.
+Other colleges (such as Harvard, Princeton, Stanford, and Yale) have single-choice EA plans that allow students to apply EA to just that school, but candidates may not apply early (either EA or ED) to any other college.
 The student can still apply to other colleges under regular decision plans and is not required to give a final answer to the early-application college until the regular decision deadline.

 Clearly, it can be confusing to navigate the intricacies of each school’s early application policy, so be sure to read websites and application materials closely in order to determine the exact allowances and obligations of whatever school you’re considering applying to early!